The Riviera Maya Beyond The Resorts

 Too predictable.

-overnight buses, hostels, backpacks, constant movement, and figuring things out as you went.
+I associated travel with overnight buses, hostels, backpacks, constant movement, and figuring things out as you went.

-Then I went to the Riviera Maya and realized something:
+Then I went to the Riviera Maya and realized something.

-rest can be a valid form of travel too.
+Rest can be a valid form of travel too.

 Usually when I travel, I overplan.